metrics-stanford/dimension-ai/README.md

 4. ..more

 ## Citation networks
-Networks can be viewd on excel and via the
+Networks can be viewd on excel and via the vosviewer

 For some papers, **BOTH** publications citing paper of interest and publications cited by paper of interest are available.
 E.g. doi: doi.org/10.1097/ede.0000000000000457